Wasserwecken/spatial-transform/readme.md

+> This is under active development and changes can appear at anypoint.
+Feel free to create issues.
+If other people start using this i will start creating tests and a branching strategy.
+This package is created for my master thesis and aims for integrety but not for performance.

 # spatial-transform
-Libary for creating spatial space hierarchies, like game engines and renderes would do, to have diffrent rotations, scale and positions which also rely on their parent transformation.
+Lightweight libary for creating spatial space hierarchies, to have diffrent rotations, scale and positions which also rely on their parent transforms.
+This is inteded to be used like transform objects in game engines like Unity or Unreal.
+The package [PyGLM](https://github.com/Zuzu-Typ/PyGLM) is used for the matrix, quaternion and vector calculations.

-This package is created for my master thesis and aims about integrety but not performance.
-For the most of the calculations the package [PyGLM](https://github.com/Zuzu-Typ/PyGLM) is used.

 ## Install
 ``` batch